 Installation and Setup in Java

-Add the Conholdate Maven repository and the SDK dependency to your pom.xml:
+Add the Conholdate Maven repository to your pom.xml and include the SDK dependency:

 <repositories>